mpoiriert/data-tester/docs/advance/reusable-test-callable.rst

 Or with **each** in case of a list of users:

 .. literalinclude:: ../../test/ExampleTest.php
-   :name: advance-example-each-with-class-callable
+   :name: example-each-with-class-callable
-   :caption: Advance Example: Each With Class Callable
+   :caption: Example: Each With Class Callable
    :emphasize-lines: 10
    :start-after: //example-start: EachWithClassCallableEach
    :end-before: //example-end: EachWithClassCallableEach